codetalkio/codethoughts.io/posts/2018-02-07-Mobile-Haskell.md

 We should now have our libffi files for the two targets living in `~/.mobile-haskell/lffi/aarch64-apple-ios` and `~/.mobile-haskell/lffi/x86_64-apple-ios` respectively.
 -->

 And that's it!
 We have now set up all the tools we need for later.
-If you want all the steps as a single script, check out the [setup script in the MobileHaskellFun repo](https://github.com/Tehnix/MobileHaskellFun/blob/master/setup-tools.sh).
+If you want all the steps as a single script, check out the [setup script in the MobileHaskellFun repo](https://github.com/Tehnix/MobileHaskellFun/blob/master/setup-tools.sh){target="_blank" rel="noopener noreferrer"}.

 ## Setting up the Xcode Project